-Curo response to this tree-related enquiry: Curo will only undertake a site inspection if safety concerns have been raised against the tree within a leasehold property
+Curo response to this tree-related enquiry: Curo will only undertake a site inspection if safety concerns have been raised against the tree within a leasehold property.

-Customer Advice: It is primarily the responsibility of the occupants within leasehold properties to manage trees within their boundaries.
-Private home owners who want a Curo leaseholder to undertake pruning or felling works to a
+Customer advice: It is primarily the responsibility of the occupants within leasehold properties to manage trees within their boundaries.
+Private homeowners who want a Curo leaseholder to undertake pruning or felling works to a tree in their garden should raise the issue with the leaseholder.
+Curo will not cover the cost of the works; this is the responsibility of the either the leaseholder or/and the private resident.
+Further permission may need to be gained from the local authority.

-Curo will only carryout tree management works of resident garden where the tree poses an unacceptable level of risk.
+Curo will only carry out tree management works in a leaseholder's garden where the tree poses an unacceptable level of risk.

-41. Planting and establishing trees
+42. Planting and establishing trees

-Curo is committed to maintaining and increasing tree cover across our land.
+Curo is committed to maintaining and increasing communal tree cover across our land.
 We recognise the significance of our trees and understand the social, environmental and financial benefits they provide.
 Curo will look to replace every felled tree located on communal land with consideration given to the use of large long-lived tree species as opposed to relatively small ornamental trees.
-The ultimate aim will be to create a robust tree stock of varied age and distribution and a wide range of appropriate species and genetic material.
+The ultimate aim will be to create a robust tree stock of varied age and distribution and a wide range of appropriate species and genetic material to be enjoyed for generations to come.